-As we answer this question, it’s important to note that although standing has some pronounced benefits, standing alone might not be the answer to all your troubles.
+As we answer this question, it’s important to note that although standing has some pronounced benefits, standing all day at your desk alone might not be the answer to all your troubles.
 There are however some big advantages to consider, as we seek to find the right balance in our workday.

 Do You Think Better Sitting Or Standing?